pattonsgirl/CEG2410/Assignments/BYOE.md

 2. Copy the `~/.ssh/authorized_keys` file to your repo, have script symbolically link it to `~/.ssh/authorized_keys`
 3. Create an `~/.ssh/config` file with an entry to `fry.cs.wright.edu`  Symbolically link it to `~/.ssh/config`

-Matt Kijwoski says "Remember me?
+Matt Kijowski says "Remember me?
 Sync your GPG key rings."

 ## vim customizations